PhatPham14/fcj-fa25/content/3-BlogsTranslated/3.1-Blog1/_index.md

 1.  **If maintaining an existing scheduler:**
     * Commercial solutions (IBM, Tibco) offer stability but may lack cloud flexibility.
     * Open-source solutions (Slurm, HTCondor) can utilize AWS ParallelCluster/PCS for better management.
-2.  **If moving to Cloud-native:**
-    * **AWS Batch:** For workloads > 5 minutes.
-    * **AWS Lambda:** For workloads < 15 minutes.
-    * **HTC-Grid:** For high throughput workloads (seconds to minutes).

----

-#### About the Authors

-> **Mark Norton**
->
-> Principal HPC Specialist at AWS with over 30 years of experience.
-He specializes in designing scalable cloud computing solutions to optimize performance and deliver strategic technological advantages for financial, automotive, and research enterprises.

-> **Flamur Gogolli**
->
-> Senior Specialist Solutions Architect at AWS.
-He has extensive experience in infrastructure modernization, from designing complex systems to operating large-scale workloads.
-Prior to AWS, he led the cloud-native transformation at JP Morgan.